Skip to main

 MATERIALS FEE: $15 for processing chemicals, added to the final Registration Fee.
 Bring your own 35mm film camera, film, and paper.

-Participants must have access to their own 35mm film camera and will be asked to provide film and paper.
-Chemistry for processing film and paper is included in the course fee.
-For more information, please email Carey at careygough@gmail.com.
+Students must have access to a 35mm film camera and provide their own film and paper.
+Chemistry for developing and printing is included in the course fee.

 Workshops